DomiKamu/OhmerPrems/README.md

 ![](doc/images/KlokSpidMkII_ContextMenuInputRoles.png)

-Example of square gates sent to output 1 - its output modifier ratio is set to **x3**, *P-Width* for pulse width is set to 50% (by CV6) to obtain square waveform inside 7.5V *Amplitude* range (by CV7), *V-Offset* sed at -2V (by CV8).
-Output 8 is sending the module's master phase (BPM 120, as unipolar 0V/+10V sawtooth) while clock is running.
-Inputs: "RUN" is assigned as run/stop toggle, "CV3" is assigned as "RESET" input (incoming pulses reset all phases).
-CV6 and CV7 as unipolar 0V/+10V CV inputs, CV8 as bipolar -5V/+5V CV input:
+Example of square pulses (or gates) sent to output 1 - its output ratio is set to BPM **x3** (set from *Modifier* submenu), *P-Width* (pulse width) is set to 50% (by CV6) to obtain square waveform inside 7.5V *Amplitude* range (by CV7), *V-Offset* sed at -2V (by CV8) - by this way, for pulses, minimum voltage is -2V (low state) and maximum is +5V (high state while pulsing).
+Output 8 is sending the module's "master" phase (BPM 120, as unipolar 0V/+10V sawtooth signal) while clock is running. **Inputs:** "RUN" is assigned as run/stop toggle (any incoming pulse switches run/stop state), "CV3" is assigned as "RESET" input (any incoming pulse resets module's phases).
+"CV6" and "CV7" are set as unipolar 0V/+10V CV inputs.
+"CV8" as default bipolar -5V/+5V CV input:

 ![](doc/images/KlokSpidMkII_SquarePulse_x3_Phase8.png)

-Please notice the module's main screen (touchscreen) above shows basic waveform selection for current selected output (here is output 1, as indicated into top-left box).
-All icons below "Pulse", "Triangle", "Sin", and "S&H" labels (in clickable boxes), are **animated** - by showing what the morph is doing on each waveform! ;)
+Please notice the module's main screen (touchscreen) above shows basic waveform selection for current selected output (here's output 1, as indicated into top-left box).
+All icons below "Pulse", "Triangle", "Sin", and "S&H" labels (into clickable boxes), are **animated** by showing what the morph is doing on each waveform. ;)

 ----